-Bolstering its reputation as the cartoon franchise with the greatest cross-generational appeal, the Ice pack here gets even cooler with likes of J-Lo, Nicky Minaj and Drake joining the regular cast.
+Bolstering its reputation as the cartoon franchise with the greatest cross-generational appeal, the Ice pack here gets even cooler with likes of Jennifer Lopez, Nicky Minaj and Drake joining the regular cast.

 Admittedly, TMZ's most wanted have to be happy with backing vocals as the stage still largely belongs to Ray Romano's grouchy mammoth Manny, John Leguizamo's dimwit sloth Sid and Denis Leary's sabre-toothed softie Diego.